CAST Canada

 Why are CAST Canada workshops unique?

 We know that to help struggling individuals you must connect with them, be connected to yourself and be present.
 CAST Canada workshops help you to develop a deep, intuitive grasp on what is going on in the minds and hearts of the individuals you are aiming to support.
 We will help you redefine goal setting and progress, be more comfortable in creating space for those who are struggling and be effective and confident in working from a trauma informed lens.
+We utilize narrative, facilitated discussion, education, experiential exercises, community and humour in our events. |

 Who are the workshops for?